Lake June FISHING

 Lake June in Winter Scrub Preserve

 The preserve protects sand scrub, one of Florida’s most endangered natural communities.
 The area consists primarily of scrub, bayhead, and scrubby Flatwoods.
-This preserve is best for visitors seeking a remote location to experience the wilderness, bird-watching, and studying nature.
+This preserve is best for visitors seeking a remote location to experience the wilderness, bird-watching, and study nature.

 The park’s natural experience is exceptional; some of the state’s most imperiled species live here.